nmacbean/GEOG-G481-581/In-Class Exercises/Introduction to the simple C model.md

 **The two pools correspond to the litter and soil C pools.**

+### Inputs to the model
-**Inputs to the model** (model "drivers" or "forcings") are litter and soil temperature and moisture and litterfall from leaves falling off trees (as well as turnover of dead wood):
+Inputs to the model (model "drivers" or "forcings") are litter and soil temperature and moisture and litterfall from leaves falling off trees (as well as turnover of dead wood):
 1. Litter input from leaf turnover (during senescence, as well as turnover of dead wood)
 2. Temperature in the litter layer
 3. Moisture in the litter layer